minmarg/cother/README.md

    installed during the installation of the CUDA toolkit; see "Installation from source code.")

-   The software package contains four main programs in the bin directory in the installation path:
+   The software package contains these main programs in the bin directory in the installation path:

   *  `makepro` and `makepro.sh`, developed for making COMER2(!) profiles.